Good Omens (TV series): Recurring and guest

-In series 1, Jonathan Aris appears as the Quartermaster Angel: an angel who gears up the angels for Armageddon.
+In series 1, Jonathan Aris appears as the Quartermaster Angel, an angel who gears up the angels for Armageddon.
 Adam Bond portrays Jesus, whose crucifixion is witnessed by Crowley and Aziraphale.
 Sanjeev Bhaskar portrays Giles Baddicombe, a lawyer.
-Steve Oram plays Horace, a motorist on the M25 hypnotised and burned alive by Crowley's sigil.
+Steve Oram portray Horace, a motorist on the M25 hypnotised and burned alive by Crowley's sigil.
 Paul Kaye and Ben Crowe make vocal cameos: Kaye as a spokesman for an electricity board (impersonating the voice of Terry Pratchett) and Crowe as Freddie Mercury.
-Jayde Adams and Jenny Galloway play participants at Madame Tracy's seance.
-Dan Starkey plays a passerby comforting Aziraphale.
+Jayde Adams and Jenny Galloway portray participants at Madame Tracy's seance.
+Dan Starkey portrays a passerby comforting Aziraphale.
 Alistair Findlay and Jim Meskimen cameo as George W. Bush with Findlay physically portraying Bush and Meskimen voicing him.
 Kirsty Wark, Paul Gambaccini and Konnie Huq cameo as TV presenters.
 James Naughtie cameos as a radio presenter.
 Neil Gaiman cameos as a sleeping man in the cinema.
 Terry Pratchett's iconic hat and scarf appear in Aziraphale's bookshop.
+In series 3, a portrait of Pratchett is seen hanging in a coffee shop Anthony and Asa visit.

-In series 2, Tracy Wiles provides the voice of the elevator that goes to Heaven and Hell.
-Alex Norton plays Tulloch, a Scotsman who encounters Aziraphale.
+In series 2 and "The Finale", Tracy Wiles provides the voice of the elevator that goes to Heaven and Hell.
+Alex Norton portrays Tulloch, a Scotsman who encounters Aziraphale.